samanthacbrosler/sbrosler_CS285FinalProject/submit/README.md

 ## Requesting Data

 - The datasets `feedback_data.pkl` and `alphabet_with_fingerflex_data.pkl` are not included in the submission due to their large sizes (1.68 and 3.42 GB, respectively).
-- To rerun all the analyses in `main.ipynb`, these datasets are necessary.
+- To rerun all the analyses in `analyses.ipynb`, these datasets are necessary.
 - However, they are not needed to regenerate the plots in `plots.ipynb`.
 - For data requests, please contact me at [broslers@berkeley.edu](mailto:broslers@berkeley.edu).